Agile-102/Smart-Home-Inventory-Manager-Telegram/README.md

-# Smart Home Inventory Manager
+# Smart Home Inventory Manager for Telegram
- This project is dedicated to creating a Smart Home Inventory Manager to help people manage their inventories
+ This Repo is for Smart Home Inventory Manager for Telegram

 # Telegram
 Find the Bot on telegram! @SHIM_Tele_Bot